PhoenixTales/wiki.gothicarchive.org/religion.md

 - as suggested by `OtWaMaskFire.tga`, symbolized by red flame
 - `KDF_40_VlkSpeech`: `Follow the way of mana, and all will be saved.
 Otherwise the earth will burn.`

+### Other games
+- Gothic 3 suggests that faith in Innos originally was brought to _Nordmar_ in ancient times from South by _Akasha_, and in recent past from _Nordmar_ to _Midlands_ by _Rhobar I_:
+- `A very long time ago, a man came to Nordmar.
+A man inspired by the fire of Innos.
+He came from far away, from the south.
+He became one of us, a Nordmarian.
+This man was Akascha.
+Some Nordmarians were convinced that Akascha got his strength from Innos.
+They followed him and started to pray to Innos.
+These people left their clans in order to found a new clan with Akascha.
+A clan that follows Innos.
+This is how the Fire Clan came to be.`
+- `The barbarians lived in Nordmar.
+And Rhobar was one of them. (...)
+And Innos said to Rhobar: Descend from the mountains, and defeat my enemies.
+And Rhobar waged war against the orcs.
+And the wrath of Innos descended upon them.
+And Rhobar was victorious.
+Once his enemies were defeated, Innos said to him: This is where you shall establish your kingdom.
+And Rhobar did as he was bidden.`

 ## Adanos, God Of Water
 - before called _Cyvanis_
 - patron of healing, work, knowledge, curiosity, courage